steveThomasTri/checkpoint/checkpoint.md

     * someCar
     * myFunction
     * Honda
-    * ReferenceError: myCar is not defined :white_check_mark:
+    * ReferenceError: myCar is not defined

 ### 9